Top 14 Venture Capital Firms Investing in Cloud Infrastructure Startups

 Image of Thomvest Ventures- Top VCs in Cloud Infrastructure

-Thomvest Ventures is a cross-stage venture capital firm that has been investing since 1996.
-They support companies from early-stage rounds through to post-IPO, with a focus on cloud infrastructure, cybersecurity, and financial services.
+Thomvest Ventures is a San Francisco-based firm that has been investing since 1996.
+As a cross-stage investor, they support companies from their earliest days through seed, early, and late-stage rounds.

-• Investment stages: Seed, Early Stage Venture, Late Stage Venture, Post-IPO, Private Equity, Secondary Market, Debt
+• Investment stages: Seed, Early Stage Venture, Late Stage Venture, Private Equity, Debt

 • Industries of focus: Cloud Infrastructure, Cyber Security, Financial Services